 Pre-poo: Aloe Vera juice can be used as a pre-shampoo treatment to reduce dandruff buildup.
 The enzymes in the Aloe Vera destroy the excessive dead skin cells and fungus that lead to dandruff and also help in balancing the hair pH leaving the hair moisturized.
 Mix Aloe Vera juice and your favourite pre-poo oil such as Olive or Coconut Oil.
 Apply this mixture to your scalp and along the hair strands, massage, cover it with a plastic cap for added heat and leave it in for 30-45 minutes before shampooing.
 Applying a pre-poo before shampoo is a good way to prevent the hair from breakage that can occur during washday.
 You can also wash your hair without a shampoo when using this and rinse it with water.

 Leave-in Spray Conditioner: This is my go-to use for my Aloe Vera Juice – a DIY Aloe Vera leave-in conditioner.
-I use Aloe Vera juice in a spritz bottle together with a couple of tablespoons of unrefined carrier oil (extra virgin olive oil, grapeseed oil, or sweet almond oil) and a few drops of essential oil (lavender or peppermint oil), as a daily moisturizer for my natural hair and it has helped a lot with my hair being softer and more manageable.
+I use Aloe Vera juice in a spritz bottle together with a couple of tablespoons of an unrefined carrier oil (extra virgin olive oil, grapeseed oil, or sweet almond oil) and a few drops of essential oil (lavender or peppermint oil), as a daily moisturizer for my natural hair and it has helped a lot with my hair being softer and more manageable.
 I also use this hair mist to keep my hair nourished and hydrated when in a protective style.

 If you have never tried out Aloe Vera Juice for your hair then you have been missing a lot, because this natural remedy truly works wonders for all kind of hair related issues.
 You can use Aloe Vera juice in place of your regular conditioner to make your hair silky, soft and smooth.
-The best way to enjoy it, without the fear of added chemicals, is to grow the Aloe Vera plant in your own kitchen garden or balcony and make your own Aloe Vera Juice.
+The best way to enjoy it, without the fear of added chemicals, is to grow the Aloe Vera plant in your own kitchen garden or balcony and then make your own Aloe Vera Juice.
 Don’t have a green thumb?
 No problem.
 Aloe, like other succulents, is easy to keep alive and healthy because it doesn’t need much maintenance, but the benefits you get in return are plenty.

 That said, keep in mind that even though Aloe Vera juice may be an all-natural product, you might have allergies or an unpleasant reaction to it.
 Therefore, to err on the side of caution, it is best to do a patch test on your wrist or back of your hand to check for a reaction within a 24-hour period.